Northwestern University Lakefill: Athletics buildings and fields

-Henry Crown Sports Pavilion

 Completed in 1987, the Henry Crown Sports Pavilion is located on the northern end of the lakefill.
 The 95,000 sqft pavilion, which includes the Lester J. Norris Aquatics Center, houses a diverse set of exercise equipment, an Olympic-size swimming and diving pool, practice courts, studio space, and massage and sauna services.
 In 2002, an attachment of the Combe Tennis center, housing six indoor tennis courts was completed.
 The building itself is commonly referred to as "SPAC" by Northwestern students and faculty, the acronym referencing the “Sports Pavilion” in Henry Crown Sports Pavilion and “Aquatics Center” in Lester J. Norris Aquatics Center.

 Announced in late 2015, to provide further support to student athletes and athletic staff on campus, additional renovations and construction began on the Henry Crown Sports Pavilion to include the new Ryan Fieldhouse and Walter Athletics Center.
 This addition is being constructed adjacent to the current pavilion and will extend further out on the lakefill.
 The intended project includes the construction of an indoor multi-purpose practice field, nutrition center, dining facility, athletic support services, rebuilding of indoor basketball courts, and office space for athletic administrators and coaches.

 Kellogg School of Management Global Hub

-Designed by Toronto architectural firm KPMB, the 410,000 sqft glass building on the north side of the lakefill will finish its construction by the end of 2016, and will include Northwestern University Kellogg School of Management faculty, staff and students, as well as Weinberg College’s Department of Economics.
+Designed by Toronto architectural firm KPMB, the 410,000 sqft glass building on the north side of the lakefill was opened on March 28, 2017, and includes Northwestern University Kellogg School of Management faculty, staff and students, as well as Weinberg College’s Department of Economics.

 The building consists of a Collaboration Plaza, three stories, a 6000 sqft visitor center, a two-story White Family Auditorium that holds 350 people, and a Faculty Summit that's also two stories for discussions and debates.
 Apart from its high technology and flexibility of furniture within classrooms, the building is also notable for its eco-friendly design that will reduce energy consumption by 30% below standard requirements.
-It is expected that the Global Hub will receive LEED Gold designation.
+In 2018, the Hub was awarded LEED platinum designation.